Sarkan DocumentationSarkan Documentation

 SaunaFS Exports serve as access control for sfsmounts.

-• Example SaunaFS Export for /volume directory:
+• Example SaunaFS Export for /volumes directory:

 • spec.clusterName - Name of the SaunaFS cluster this export applies to.